Francization of Brussels: French-speaking immigration

 During the 19th century, many political asylum seekers sought refuge in Brussels, mainly coming from France.
 The first wave came in 1815 bringing Jacobins and Bonapartists; a second wave came in 1848 bringing French republicans and Orléanists, a third came after the 1851 French coup d'état, and a fourth came in 1871 after the Franco-Prussian War.
 Asylum seekers and other immigrants also came from other parts of Europe such as Italy, Poland, Germany, and Russia.
 They preferred to speak French rather than Dutch when they arrived, which further intensified Francization.

 As the capital of the new kingdom, Brussels also attracted a large number of Walloon migrants.
 In contrast to Flemish citizens of Brussels, who came primarily from the lower social classes, the Walloon newcomers belonged mainly to the middle class.
-The Walloon and French migrants lived predominantly in the Marollen district of Brussels, where Marols, a mixture of Brabantian Dutch, French, and Walloon, was spoken.
+The Walloon and French migrants lived predominantly in the Marolles/Marollen district of Brussels, where Marollian, a mixture of French, Picard and Flemish Brusselian, was spoken.
 Despite the fact that many lower-class Walloons also made their way to Brussels, the perception of French as an intellectual and elite language did not change.
 Additionally, Brussels received a considerable number of French-speaking members of the Flemish bourgeoisie.

 Between 1830 and 1875 the population of the City of Brussels grew from approximately 100,000 to 180,000; the population of the metropolitan area soared to 750,000 by 1910.